 This is a spin on a pecan pie.
 This next statement sounds un-American.
 I hate pecans.
 I hate pecan pie, pecan rolls, pecan cookies.
 Ugh.
 They are on my “yucky food list.”
 Yes, I am a picky eater.
 As a young child, I started a “yucky food list.”
 It contains things like lima beans…and pecans.

 Peanuts, however, I love, love love!
 So instead of pecan pie, I turn out peanut pies.
 But not often enough, my husband claims.

 I have baking this pie since before I moved to North Carolina.
 In fact, this PA native baked this recipe since she was a teenager.
 It’s one of the first recipes that my mother taught me to bake.
-By some strange coincidence, fast forward 30 years…I’m married to the son of a peanut farmer in the NC peanut belt and work as the sales manager at a peanut packing facility for my full-time job.
+By some strange coincidence, fast forward 30 years…I’m married to the son of a peanut farmer in the NC peanut belt and used to work as the sales manager at a peanut packing facility for my full-time job.

 I guess you could say this pie pieces together a childhood recipe from my Yankee family and my life today.
 But mostly, you should just say…pass the fork and a big ole piece of peanut pie!
 It truly is to die for y’all!